 The Statutes of the Association set no limits to the range of the Association's possible activities other than the insistence that its objectives should be strictly scientific.

 The IEA is in effect a federation of national academic associations or committees representing the economists of each country.
 It does not have individual members.
-Its Member Associations at the present time number 69 (including fifteen associate members and one regional member).
+Its Member Associations at the present time number 68 (including thirteen associate members).
 This does not however mean that economists from countries which are not represented by a Member Association do not take part in the IEA's work and meetings.
 In the implementation of each project, invitations are sent to those individuals or research institutes - regardless of nationality - which appear in the circumstances to be best qualified to make a serious contribution to the study of the subject chosen.

 The IEA is governed by a Council, composed of representatives of all Member Associations as well as a limited number of co-opted members.
 The Council meets triennially when it reviews the general policy of the Association and elects the President and other Officers and members of the Executive Committee for a three-year term of office.